 It may have a reputation as a city known for being grey, rainy, and cold, but Dublin is a fun, bustling city full of energy, with lots of history!
-I only got to spend 1 day in Dublin but I had such an awesome time exploring this beautiful, vibrant city.
+I only got to spend aday in Dublin but I had such an awesome time exploring this beautiful, vibrant city.

 Dublin was actually the first city that I ever visited in Europe – upon seeing a $400 round-trip flight from San Francisco, I jumped on it immediately.
 I decided to spend a night there, using it as the gateway to Europe, and on the way to the rest of my itinerary (5 cities in 10 days, oh my).

-Sure, it was definitely grey and rainy on my one day in Dublin, but that wasn’t anything that some pints of Guinness (and Irish coffees) couldn’t solve!
+Sure, it was definitely grey and rainy, but that wasn’t anything that some pints of Guinness (and Irish coffees) couldn’t solve!
 I loved the beautiful brick facades, the super friendly locals, the history teeming around every corner, and the lively pub culture in the city.

-Keep on reading to find out how to spend the perfect one day in Dublin!
+Keep on reading for the perfect one day in Dublin itinerary!

 From the airport, you have several options for getting into city center: